-There will be times when your Bear Cub isn’t interested in playing with the potty or choosing any Pull-Ups.
-She just wants to get back to her playing.
+There will be times when your Free-Spirited Child isn’t interested in playing with the potty or choosing any Pull-Ups.
+They just want to get back to playing.
 That’s okay.
 You can try again later.

-Your Bear Cub isn’t likely to be tuned in to sensory changes such as wet or dirty diapers; she simply gets too engrossed in whatever else she is doing.
-So Bear Cubs may need some assistance in feeling when they may have eliminated.
-Pull-Ups® Cool & Learn® become cool to the touch when they are wet, which helps children make the connection between what’s happening inside their bodies and what happens on the outside.
-This process of awareness is key in helping your Bear Cub to progress in becoming more aware of her bodily functions.
-You can talk about other things that are warm/cold to help your Bear Cub understand the idea.
+Your free-spirited child isn’t likely to be tuned in to sensory changes such as wet or dirty diapers; they simply gets too engrossed in whatever else they are doing.
+So laid-back kids may need some assistance in feeling when they may have eliminated.
+Pull-Ups® training pants have a front graphic that fades when wet to held your child build awareness.
+This process of awareness is key in helping your free-spirited toddler to progress in becoming more aware of their bodily functions.
+You can talk about other things that look different when dry vs wet to help your little free spirit understand the idea.

 Pulling pants up and down is an important skill that builds independence — for potty training and beyond.
 Make sure your child has pants with an elastic waistband, and give opportunities throughout each day to practice this skill.
 Give your child a choice when you’re introducing Pull-Ups.
-Let her be part of the process in choosing her type of Pull-Ups, and the character on her Pull-Ups.
-Work together to find a special place in the bathroom for the Pull-Ups, and let her know that they’ll be there when she’s ready.
-There are bound to be times when your Bear Cub just won’t be interested in playing with the potty or choosing any Pull-Ups.
-She just wants to get back to her playing.
+Let them be part of the process in choosing their type of Pull-Ups, and the character on their Pull-Ups.
+Work together to find a special place in the bathroom for the Pull-Ups, and let them know that they’ll be there when they feel ready.
+There are bound to be times when your free-spirited child just won’t be interested in playing with the potty or choosing any Pull-Ups.
+They just want to get back to their playing.
 That’s okay.
 You can try again later.
 “Your Pull-Ups will be right here.
 Maybe you’ll be ready to try one on after I change you next time.”

 These times, you can say, “I know you want to get back to playing, so let’s put on your Pull-Ups quickly.
 Remember to feel for it to get cool, and let me know if you feel it, so we can change you and get you nice and dry.”